Jumiles (eating stink bugs) in Taxco, Mexico:

 I’m curious whether you’d be willing to try them?
 You could always hypnotize yourself into thinking that they’re like Brown M&M’s

-How do you think I ate so many? (self-hypnosis is an amazing tool)
+How do you think I ate so many? (self-hypnosis is an amazing tool).
+It even came in handy when I later had to eat ten live Jumiles (vivos) to validate my intentions.

 Leave a comment below and share your thoughts!